How to Prepare for CAT 2025 in 1 Month: Expert Tips & Strategy

 • Break down complex problems into more straightforward steps.

-• Use shortcuts and formulas for quick calculations.
+• Use CAT QA shortcuts and CAT QA Important formulae for quick calculations.

 • Regularly solve practice tests to build familiarity with different types of questions.